locomotivemtl/charcoal-contrib-embed/README.md

 ## Configuration

 Include the embed module in the projects's config file.
-This will provide everything needed for [charcoal-contrib-embed] to work properly.
+This will provide everything needed for [locomotivemtl/charcoal-contrib-embed] to work properly.
 No need for metadata/views/action/routes path etc.

 ```Json